CMagnac/cmagnac.github.io/_posts/2023-05-13-focus-on-dna.md

 layout: post
 title:  Focus on DNA
 date:   2023-05-13 08:00:00
 description: Object-Oriented Programming in Python
-tags: false
-categories: Educational
 ---

 Last week, students asked me to explain a fundamental concept in biology: the translation and transcription process.